bifrost-finance/bifrost/docs/docker/README.md

 Now, we can send a transaction to EOS node.

 Follow the picture to send a transaction to EOS node( "jim" to hex: "0x6a696d").
+And you can input any memo.
 ![send_transaction](send_trx.png)

 Surely you can go to [polkadot.js.org](https://polkadot.js.org/apps/#/extrinsics) to check Alice's assets change or not